gaearon/overreacted.io/src/pages/goodbye-clean-code/index.md

 Most of the repetition was between similar directions.
 For example, `Oval.resizeLeft()` had similarities with `Header.resizeLeft()`.
 This was because they both dealt with dragging the handle on the left side.

 The other similarity was between the methods for the same shape.
 For example, `Oval.resizeLeft()` had similarities with the other `Oval` methods.
-This was because they all dealt wih ovals.
+This was because they all dealt with ovals.
 There was also some duplication between `Rectangle`, `Header`, and `TextBlock` because text blocks *were* rectangles.

 I had an idea.